westerndevs/western-devs-website/_posts/2015-09-10-a_discussion_on_knockout.markdown

 {% endhighlight %}

 <div style="margin-left: 40px">
-Dave White called me to the carpet for this complaint.
+<a href="http://www.westerndevs.com/bios/dave_white/">Dave White</a> called me to the carpet for this complaint.
 "Why aren't you doing your filtering in the model?" he asked.
 Quite right, I should be doing it in the model and I, indeed, refactored the code later to do that.
 The point was that because you're doing the bindings in the html it is easy to fall into the lazy trap of just leaving it.
 Maybe knockout shouldn't support expressions in the data-bindings.
 </div>
 <ol start="5">
 <li>